pedro00dk/willow-experiment/README.md

-# Willow Experiment Exercises
+# Willow Experiment

-This project contains a list of exercises and solutions to be used in Willow's experimentation process.
+This project contains the forms and a list of exercises and solutions to be used in Willow's experimentation process.